SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 * Per-tenant - the subscriber tenant is charged for used resources
 * Multi-tenant - the owner of the microservice is charged for used resources

-In case of multi-tenant isolation level, the owner of a microservice (e.g. the management tenant of an Enterprise Tenant or service provider) is charged for used resources of the subtenants.
-The subtenants should be charged based on the subscription according to agreement between microservice owner and subscribed tenant.
+In case of multi-tenant isolation level, the owner of a microservice (e.g. the management tenant of an Enterprise Tenant or service provider) is charged for the used resources of the subtenants.
+The subtenants should be charged based on the subscription according to the agreement between the microservice owner and the subscribed tenant.

 ##### Resources usage assignment for billing mode and isolation level